AOC follows NYS Covid guidance.

 Open to Junior Handlers

-Limit: 8 One dog per handler unless class does not fill
+Limit: 8, one dog per handler unless class does not fill

 Instructor: Laurie Danaher

-Sundays 5:30 pm - 6:30 pm
+Sundays 7:00 pm - 8:15 pm

 Albany Obedience Club, Inc